Work in progress: Bicycle light

 TECHNICAL STILL LIFES

 People and technology.
-Mankind is all technique.
+Mankind is all about technique.
 The human condition is a technical condition.
 Technical devices have become our second nature.
-It is both our poison as our medicine*.
-My approach is simple and trivial.
-I use household devices from my surroundings as topics for my paintings.
-The base of my work is the intensive study of the real world.
+It is both our poison as our medicine.* My approach is simple and trivial.
+I use the devices in my environment as a topic for my paintings.
+The basis of my work is the study and observation of the real world.
 Not to copy it faithfully, but by mixing it with my own visual, emotional experiences.
 This gives the work more expression, from my own selective perception.
 This results in the series technique still lifes, painted in the period from 1990 till now.
 The first series is a series of household appliances.

-* Source: Bron: engineering philosopher Bernard Stiegler
+* Source: engineering philosopher Bernard Stiegler.

 2017 - The series still continues.
 Series 3: technical constructions, that 'we meet on the street'.
-The series Wheels of trains" in red, blue and pink were part of the exhibition Vrijplaats in the rough building of the former prison "Bijlmer Bajes" Amsterdam.
+The series Wheels of trains in red, blue and pink were part of the exhibition Vrijplaats in the rough building of the former prison "Bijlmer Bajes" Amsterdam.
 In this video, you also see the work of Mario Supa.